CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  - One and only one company may already be at the site.
 In this case the other company must state that its new site card is already in play (the current site  card for the non-moving company).
  - One company moves to the site using the site path on that site card, and the other company moves to the site using region cards for its site path.
 In this case, both companies must state that the same face down site card is their new site card.

-In both cases, the two companies must face hazards separately and are thencombined at the end of the movement/hazard phase.
+In both cases, the two companies must face hazards separately and are then combined at the end of the movement/hazard phase.

 #### Discarding Characters